ounnoughikarim/CSV_TO_DB_PY/README.md

 - ✅ Better progress tracking through logs
 - ✅ Allows processing files larger than available RAM
 - ✅ Automatic recovery possible (first batch creates table structure)

+### Table Overwrite Strategy

+When a table already exists, the tool **does not DROP** it.
+Instead it runs `TRUNCATE` then appends the new data.

+**Why:**

+- Dropping a table fails if a view (or other object) depends on it.
+- TRUNCATE empties the rows while preserving the table schema and any dependent views/constraints.

+**Behavior:**

+- Table exists → `TRUNCATE TABLE "<name>"` then `INSERT` (append mode).
+- Table does not exist → created automatically by `to_sql` with detected types.

+**Caveat — schema drift:**

+- TRUNCATE keeps the **existing** column definitions.
+If the new CSV has different columns (added/removed/renamed) or incompatible types, the append will fail.
+- In that case you must manually `DROP TABLE ...
+CASCADE` (and recreate dependent views) or alter the table to match the new schema.

 **Performance tips:**
 - Larger batch sizes = faster insertion but more memory usage